Horton Hears a Who! (TV special): Songs

+Development

+Horton Hears a Who! had already been planned as the second animated Dr. Seuss television special before How the Grinch Stole Christmas! had debuted, with the decision to greenlight the Horton special dependent upon if Grinch, which had required an unusually high budget, was a success (which it was).

+Awards

+Horton Hears a Who! was cited in the 1970 Peabody Award to the Dr. Seuss programs.

 Home media

 The special was frequently included on VHS, CED, LaserDisc and DVD releases of How the Grinch Stole Christmas!, and was released on its own DVD on March 4, 2008.
 Bonus features include a songs-only version, the cartoons Horton Hatches the Egg, The Butter Battle Book, and Daisy-Head Mayzie, and the 1994 documentary In Search of Dr. Seuss.
 It was also made available in high definition Blu-ray Disc on October 6, 2009 with all the bonus features except Horton Hatches the Egg, a DVD of the special, and a Digital Copy.